-- Copies of the completed Checklists must be submitted along with the agreement.
+- Act as local public entity for the PDCP activities occurring within the jurisdiction of the county. - Act as lead liaison to local City Councils, the County Board of Supervisors, county legal counsels, and other county agencies, regarding the PDCP activities. - The work plan activities qualify for the exemption to CEQA under Public Resources Code Section 21080(b)(4).
+The County will complete a checklist and ensure all activities follow CDFA management practices and any necessary mitigation measures are implemented.
+The CDFA management practices and mitigation measures are attached. - Copies of the completed checklists must be submitted along with the agreement.
 To complete the checklist, add in the Project Leader (normally the Commissioner) and County name in the introductory fields (those areas are designated with XXXXX).
-Also, in the document title (e.g., PDCP XX County Trapping 07 01 20), replace the XX with the county number and replace "County" with the county name.
-When the agreement ends, the county dates and signs a copy of the Checklist and sends that copy to PDCP to signify that the PEIR requirements were implemented. - Promptly conduct all delimitation and intensive surveys in the county.
+Also, in the document title (e.g., PDCP XX County Trapping 07 01 22), replace the XX with the county number and replace "County" with the county name.
+When the agreement

+- ends, the county dates and signs a copy of the checklist and sends that copy to PDCP to signify that the requirements were implemented. - Promptly conduct all delimitation and intensive surveys in the county.
 Additional survey staff may be contracted from the California Conservation Corps upon approval by PDCP.
 The CDFA will provide on-site expertise, as needed. - Provide status reports on the results of all surveys, including detailed maps of the surveyed area and infested properties. - Select appropriate treatments, notify residents, and identify any sensitive sites within the proposed treatment area. - Direct and coordinate pesticide applications. - Conduct post-treatment monitoring.